OpenMW/openmw/docs/source/reference/lua-scripting/engine_handlers.rst

     - | Called on an actor when they consume an item (e.g. a potion).
       | Similarly to onActivated, the item has already been removed
       | from the actor's inventory, and the count was set to zero.
+  * - onDeath()
+    - Called when the actor dies.
+Note that actors that start out dead are ignored.

 **Only for local scripts attached to a player**